martintaylorj/GA4-Ecommerce_Squarespace/README.md

 **This trigger fires on**: Click Text contains ADD TO CART

-> [!TIP]
-> You can change the click text if you’re website uses different text.
+> 💡 You can change the click text if you’re website uses different text.
 </details>

 <details>